RachelTechie/RachelTechie.github.io/_pages/about.md

 I am a senior researcher at Huawei Noah's Ark Lab.
 I obtained my Ph.D. degree from the National University of Singapore, under the supervision of [Dr. Ye Zhisheng](https://cde.nus.edu.sg/isem/staff/ye-zhisheng/).
 Prior to that, I received my bachelor's degree from Shanghai Jiao Tong University in 2014.

 My research interest includes machine learning and computer vision.
-I have published more than 50 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=2p7x6OUAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a>.
+I have published more than 50 papers at the top international AI conferences.

 # 🔥 News